-Providers will be considered to be actively servicing a Participant where each month:
+Providers are considered to be actively servicing a Participant where each month:

-- the Participant has attended at least one appointment with the Provider, and - the Participant is engaging in at least one Activity/intervention.
+- the Participant has attended at least one appointment with the Provider, and - the Participant is engaging in at least one Activity/intervention (including Job Placement).

 The barriers recorded and managed measures (2.2a - 2.2c) are designed to assess whether a TtW Provider is supporting, motivating, and engaging their Participants to identify and work towards sufficiently addressing Vocational and Non-vocational Barriers they are experiencing.